 When is a Good Time For Treatment?

 You might consider using acupuncture and/or Chinese herbal medicine if you have a functional, rather than a structural issue behind your fertility challenge.
 For example, structural ‘infertility’ would be damaged fallopian tubes, a blockage in the sperm ducts or issues that may require surgical intervention.
-However if the challenge to your fertility is functional, for example like irregular ovulation, then you might choose to explore this medicine further.
+However if the challenge to your fertility is functional, then you might choose to explore this medicine further.

 See also IVF Acupuncture